AmanMenda/Sage/README.md

 ## Features

-- [ ] Reaction Roles
-- [x] Customizable level system and ability to attribute an activity role when some levels are reached
+- [x] Customizable level system and ability to associate roles to levels
 - [x] Generate fun embeds when someone level-up or get a new role
 - [ ] Hosted 24/7